Cosmian/mse-cli/documentation/docs/getting_started.md

 ## Scaffold your own project

 The `scaffold` subcommand allows you to prepare your own project starting with a new fresh Flask application with only one endpoint `/`.
-See also the [init](subcommand/init.md) subcommand which enables you to initialize  the config file on a interactive way.
+See also the [init](subcommand/init.md) subcommand which enables you to initialize  the config file in an interactive way.

 ```{.bash}
 $ mse-ctl scaffold my_project